Matteo Croce personal homepage

 A quick look at the kernel syscall source shows that pause is available on architectures that define __ARCH_WANT_SYS_PAUSE, which is set for i386 and arm but not arm64.

-So, the ppoll call is a fallback for architectures that don’t have the pause syscall, like arm64.
+So, the ppoll call is a fallback for architectures that don’t have the pause syscall, like arm64 and RISC-V.